iamTheMike/PJ03_MERN-InventoryManagementSystem/README.md

 ### Technologies Used
  * Node.js : Provider the backend environment for this API
  * Express Framework : is used to handle requests, routing.
+ * Vite@React Framework is used to hanndle user Interface.
+ * TailwindCSS is used to handle CSS style.
  * MongoDB  : Mongoose schemas is used for modeling  Blog data
  * AWS : S3 Service is used for store the image
  * Firebase : Authentication service is used for Google Oauth2